SethMMorton/natsort/docs/source/intro.rst

 The natsort algorithm does other fancy things like

  - recursively descend into lists of lists
+ - control the case-sensitivity
  - sort file paths correctly
  - allow custom sorting keys
- - allow exposed a natsort_key generator to pass to list.sort
+ - exposes a natsort_key generator to pass to list.sort

 Please see the :ref:`examples` for a quick start guide, or the :ref:`api` for more details.